 MATH 421.
 ABSTRACT ALGEBRA.
 An introduction to formal axiomatic systems and the elementary theory of groups and rings.
 Prerequisite: Mathematics 210 or 213, and 222.
-Semester course, three hours.

 MATH 422.
 NUMBER THEORY.
 This course is, in part, an application of some of the ideas encountered in Math 421.
 Various results from the theory of finite groups, particularly results about the structure of finite cyclic groups, will be established and used to prove classical results of elementary number theory.
 The course will also cover arithmetic functions, the structure of Z_n^ , special numbers, and additional topics as time allows.
 Prerequisite: Mathematics 421.
-Alternate years, spring semester only, three hours.

 MATH 460.
 INDEPENDENT STUDY.
 An opportunity for junior and senior students, with a minimum of eighteen hours in mathematics, to do intensive independent study of specialized topics.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.

 MATH 465.
 CLASSICAL ANALYSIS.
 This course is an introduction to real analysis and includes a rigorous treatment of the structure of the real number system; sequences; limits; continuity; uniform continuity; open and closed sets; compact sets; differentiation; the Riemann integral; and possibly topics from infinite series; sequences and series of functions; pointwise and uniform convergence; and possibly generalizations to n-dimensional or metric spaces.
 Prerequisites: Mathematics 210 or 213, and Mathematics 261.
+Three hours.